naparuba/tanuki-www/content/pages/docs/agent/options.md

 ## Configuration Files

 In addition to the command-line options, configuration can be put into files.
-This may be easier in certain situations, for example when Consul is being configured using a configuration management system.
+This may be easier in certain situations, for example when XXX is being configured using a configuration management system.

 The configuration files are JSON formatted, making them easily readable